kavin-jindal/Amelia-Windows/README.md

-# Amelia-Bot
+# Amelia-Bot (Early Access)
-A desktop chatbot made in Python
+A desktop chatbot made in Python.

+**This is not the complete version of the chatbot, but just a beta version.**

 # Features